University of California

 • 1/3 — Candidate Acceptance

-*Improved accountability in comparison to standard industry payment schedule of 1/3 fees payment at search engagement, 60 days and 90 days, regardless if search payments are met.
+* Improved accountability through a milestone-based payment schedule tied to progress and deliverables, rather than the standard industry model of one-third fees at engagement, 60 days, and 90 days, regardless of search outcomes.

 Resources for UC locations

-To review current UC-approved specific executive search firm Master Services Agreements (MSAs) — login to CalUsource and search by firm name.
+To review current UC-approved specific executive search firm Master Services Agreements (MSAs), visit our Systemwide Contract Listings site.
+You can also visit CalUsource for additional supplier and staff sourcing resources.

 Resources for UC-approved executive search firms and UC internal search resources

-The Search Firms resources provide UC approved Executive Search Firms with UC organizational information and Master Services Agreement compliance responsibilities and requirements.
+The Search Firms resources page provides UC-approved Executive Search Firms with UC organizational information and Master Services Agreement compliance responsibilities and requirements.

-• Access to search firm’s Search Status and Update Form and Search Firm Dashboard; search firm’s primary contacts approve access to these resources
+• Access to the search firm’s Search Status and Update Form and Search Firm Dashboard.
+Note that the search firm’s primary contacts approve access to these resources

 • Overview of the UC organization and locations, search-related UC policies and UC location contacts

-Search Advisory and Hiring Committee Best Practices eCourse
+Search Advisory and Hiring Committee Best Practices training eCourse

 Through the Search Advisory and Hiring Committee Best Practices training eCourse, UC hiring managers and their partners can explore: the important roles committee chairs and individual committee members play in making a successful hire; best practices for many stages of the search/hiring process, from forming a committee through interviewing candidates; strategies and techniques for ensuring equity through identification and management of biases that may influence search or hiring efforts; and laws and UC policies and procedures that govern hiring practices.
 (30 mins.)

-Includes links to laws, policies, studies, reference materials and other resources complementing the topics covered in the eCourse.
+The Search Advisory and Hiring Committee Best Practices Resource Library includes links to laws, policies, studies, reference materials and other resources, complementing the topics covered in the eCourse.

 UC Employees